orbitrc/primer/README.md

 libprimer-core
 --------------

 The core implementation of Primer is written in Rust.
-This is separated to another library because of some limits.
+This will be built as a static library and included in Primer.

-Primer's version is same as **libprimer-core**.
+~~Primer's version is same as **libprimer-core**.~~

-Before build Primer, you should build **libprimer-core** and install.
+Before build Primer, you should build **libprimer-core**.

 **libprimer-core** requires `cargo` command which is package manager for Rust.
 Check it by,